London Olympia 2025 Exhibition Logistics | Hassocks to London Case Study

 Arrive on time for your slot.
 Early or late entries may be refused.

 For Sigicom this show was an important opportunity to meet clients and demonstrate their technology, so our job was to remove as much stress as possible from the set up and pack down.
-We did that by:
+We did that by: arriving within our access window with time to spare (we were one hour early for our slot); working efficiently so the stand was ready for final tweaks well before show open; returning for breakdown at the agreed time so the client was not left waiting at the end of a long exhibition day.

-At the close of the event we came back to pack everything down, re wrap it for transport and reload the van in a logical order ready for the journey home to Sussex.
+At the close of the event we came back to pack everything down, rewrap it for transport and reload the van in a logical order ready for the journey home to Sussex.
 Exhibitors are often tired by the time breakdown comes around, so having a reliable removals team there on the dot makes a huge difference to how the last few hours feel.

 Local Pro Tip: Build A London Buffer For The Last Mile, Not The Motorway Miles